Phineas and Ferb the Movie: Candace Against the Universe

-The movie will make its linear premiere on Disney Channel in the United States on April 8, 2023.

 Plot

-Candace Flynn's day of optimism is ruined when she fails to tell her mother about the antics of her brothers Phineas Flynn and Ferb Fletcher, who spend their time making crazy inventions.
-Candace airs her grievances to her friend Vanessa Doofenshmirtz, and as they talk, a space pod appears and kidnaps them.
-Phineas and Ferb identify the license plate on the pod and learn that it came from the planet Feebla-Oot in the Vroblok Cluster.
-With this knowledge, they recruit their friends Isabella Garcia-Shapiro, Baljeet Tjinder, and Buford van Stomm to help them build a portal to the planet.
-However, the portal redirects them to Doofenshmirtz Evil Inc., where they join forces with Dr. Heinz Doofenshmirtz.
-Anticipating that the portal would not work, Doofenshmirtz had built a spaceship – which he dubs a "Galactic Travel Inator".
-He and the children travel to Feebla-Oot, with Perry the Platypus secretly following them.
+Candace's day is ruined when she fails to tell her mother Linda about Phineas and Ferb, who spend their time making crazy inventions.
+After a space pod appears and kidnaps her and Vanessa, Phineas and Ferb learn that it came from the planet Feebla-Oot.
+They recruit their friends Isabella, Baljeet, and Buford to build a portal to the planet.
+However, the portal redirects them to Doofenshmirtz Evil Inc., where they join forces with Doofenshmirtz, and they travel to Feebla-Oot using his spaceship, with Perry secretly following them.

-Candace and Vanessa explore the spaceship they have been taken to and locate the escape pods.
-While Vanessa escapes, Candace is captured; both end up on Feebla-Oot.
-Candace is taken to the leader, Super Super Big Doctor, who sympathizes with her plight.
-She, too, has two younger brothers that she was tired of and decided to come to Feebla-Oot to rule it.
-Big Doctor informs Candace that she contains "Remarkalonium", which is important for their people, thus making Candace feel special.
-Upon arriving to Feebla-Oot, Phineas and Ferb try to patch things up with their sister by giving her a gift they made, but she rejects them and Big Doctor has them taken away.
+While Vanessa escapes the spaceship, Candace is captured; both end up on Feebla-Oot.
+Candace meets leader Super Super Big Doctor, who sympathizes with her.
+She too has two younger brothers that she was tired of, so she decided to come to Feebla-Oot to rule it.
+Big Doctor informs Candace that she contains "Remarkalonium", which is important for their people, making Candace feel special.
+Upon arriving to Feebla-Oot, Phineas and Ferb try to patch things up with their sister by giving her a gift they made, but she rejects them.

-The gang become imprisoned, which is what Big Doctor had done to her brothers; Perry rescues them.
-Candace learns that the "Remarkalonium" is actually just carbon dioxide, which is what a spore plant named Mama needs so that Big Doctor can use its mind controlling spores on her subjects.
-Candace accidentally reveals that the people of Earth exhale carbon dioxide.
-With this knowledge, Big Doctor plots to conquer the planet.
-Phineas, Ferb and the gang team up with the oppressed Cowards, the previous inhabitants, and attack the alien city.
-As they begin the battle, Big Doctor and her army flee to Earth.
-The gang follow her, but Doofenshmirtz and Perry stay behind when they learn that Vanessa is still on Feebla-Oot.
+The gang is imprisoned, which is what Big Doctor had done to her brothers; Perry rescues them.
+Candace learns that "Remarkalonium" is actually just carbon dioxide, which is what a spore plant named Mama needs so Big Doctor can use its mind-controlling spores on her subjects.
+Candace accidentally reveals that the people of Earth exhale carbon dioxide, and Big Doctor plots to conquer the planet.
+The gang teams up with the oppressed Cowards, the previous inhabitants, and attack the alien city.
+Big Doctor and her army flee to Earth.
+The kids follow Candace; Doofenshmirtz and Perry stay behind to find Vanessa.